Georgia Bankers Association History

 The bankers meeting that day read and adopted the constitution for the

-GBA and elected Mills B. Lane, Sr., as the first president of the GBA.
+GBA and elected Mills B. Lane, Sr., as the first chairman of the GBA.

 At the time, Lane was a vice president at Citizens’ Bank of Savannah.